Amazing grace is a term made famous by John Newton’s hymn. A movie and a Christian contemporary song shared the same name.

 Historically accurate or not, Amazing Grace is an inspiring story that celebrates tenacity and hope.
 It also stars some of the biggest names in the British film industry; for example, Benedict Cumberbatch, Ioan Gruffudd, Albert Finney.

-Another thing I love about the movie is the soundtrack.
-Amazing Grace (My Chains are Gone) by Chris Tomlin.
+Another thing I love about the movie is the Amazing Grace OST.
+One of the songs is Amazing Grace (My Chains are Gone) by Chris Tomlin.
 Tomlin revitalized the old hymn written by John Newton with his own addition.

 [Verse 1] Amazing grace, how sweet the sound That saved a wretch like me I once was lost, but now I'm found Was blind, but now I see [Verse 2] 'Twas grace that taught my heart to fear And grace my fears relieved How precious did that grace appear The hour I first believed [Chorus 1] My chains are gone, I've been set free My God, my Savior has ransomed me And like a flood His mercy reigns Unending love, amazing grace [Verse 3] The Lord has promised good to me His word my hope secures He will my shield and portion be As long as life endures [Chorus 1] My chains are gone, I've been set free My God, my Savior has ransomed me And like a flood His mercy reigns Unending love, amazing grace My chains are gone, I've been set free My God, my Savior has ransomed me And like a flood His mercy reigns Unending love, amazing grace